 In this section, we describe formally how CLASS works.
-We assume availability of a parallel corpus and a list of collocations in a bilingual MRD.
-The sentences and words have been aligned in the parallel corpus.
-We will describe how CLASS extracts bilingual collocations in the parallel corpus.
+We assume the availability of a parallel corpus and a list of collocations in a bilingual MRD.
+We also assume that the sentences and words have been aligned in the parallel corpus.
+We will describe how CLASS extracts bilingual collocations from such a parallel corpus.
 CLASS carries out a number of preprocessing steps to calculate the following information:

-- 1. Lists of preferred POS patterns of collocation in both languages. - 2.
-Collocation candidates matching the preferred POS patterns. - 3.
-N-gram statistics for both languages, N = 1, 2. - 4.
-Log likelihood Ratio statistics for two consecutive words in both languages. - 5.
-Log likelihood Ratio statistics for a pair of candidates of bilingual collocation across from one language to the other. - 6.
-Content word alignment based on Competitive Linking Algorithm (Melamed 1997).
+- 1. lists of preferred POS patterns of collocation in both languages; - 2. collocation candidates matching the preferred POS patterns; - 3. n-gram statistics for both languages, N = 1, 2; - 4. log likelihood ratio statistics for two consecutive words in both languages; - 5. log likelihood ratio statistics for a pair of candidates of bilingual collocations across one language to the other; - 6. content word alignment based on the Competitive Linking Algorithm [Melamed, 1997.]

 Figure 1 illustrates how the method works for each aligned sentence pair (C, E) in the corpus.
 Initially, part of speech taggers process C and E. After that, collocation candidates are extracted based on preferred POS patterns and statistical association between consecutive words in a collocation.
-The collocation candidates are subsequently matched up across from one language to the other.
-Those pairs are sorting according to log likelihood ratio and collocation translation probability.
-A greedy selection process goes through the sorted list and selects bilingual collocations subject to one to one constraint.
+The collocation candidates are subsequently matched up from one language to the other.
+These pairs are sorted according to the log likelihood ratio and collocation translation probability.
+A greedy selection process goes through the sorted list and selects bilingual collocations subject to one-to-one constraint.
 The detailed algorithm is given below:

-Figure 1 The major components in the proposed CLASS algorithm
+Figure 1.
+The major components in the proposed CLASS algorithm.